 - Put the turkey breast in the brine, and refrigerate for two hours for a small breast, 3 hours for a medium and 4 hours for a large turkey breast.
 Make sure that the breast is fully covered in brine.
 You can use a bowl or a Ziploc bag.

 - Preheat oven to 400F.

 - Dry the breast with a paper towel and rub with olive oil.
 Season with salt and spices on all sides and gently pat to make the seasonings stick.

 - Heat 1/2 cup of cooking oil (you can use olive oil or any other oil you prefer) in a large skillet over medium-high heat.
 Place the turkey breast skin side down on the skillet and cook for 2 minutes.
 Flip and continue cooking for another 2 minutes.
 Remove from the skillet and set aside.

 - Carefully pour out or wipe off with paper towels all the oil from the pan.
 Put the breast back in the skillet, bone side down.

-- Now put the skillet with the turkey breast in the oven and roast at 400F for about 45 - 75 minutes, depending on the size of the breast, or until internal temperature of the meat reaches 160F.Let rest for 5 minutes and serve.
+- Now put the skillet with the turkey breast in the oven and roast at 400F for about 45 - 75 minutes, depending on the breast size, or until the internal temperature of the meat reaches 160F.Let rest for 5 minutes and serve.